Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

     - Are there any values that seem incorrect?
 Nulls, especially high or low values, weird dates etc.
     - Do we count the same number of rows when we look at the same data in a different table or different environment?
     - Where required, perform unit tests compared to source.
 Any completely new model should have extensive checks like these - especially for the business cases that are non standard (as outlined in the 'common gotchas' document).
+- Compare the dashboard pre and post change
+- Validate changes with audit macros.
+Compare columns and use the dbt equality utils macro to compare record by record.
+Consider using dbt helper.
+Things to compare can include:
+    - Row count
+    - Sum of key column (e.g. revenue)
+    - Distinct values in column
+- If a business user is impacted, involve them with the review process

 ### BI tool testing
 **Automated tests**